filip26/iron-verifiable-credentials/README.md

-# Iron Verifiable Credentials Processor & API
+# Iron Verifiable Credentials Processor

 An implementation of the [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) in Java.